justin808/justin808.github.io/source/_posts/2013-04-27-octopress-setup-with-github-and-org-mode.markdown

 files.
 Here's a few screen grabs that might clarify the situation for you.
 </p>
 <p>
-Don't forget that you never push to the master branch, but rather the <code>rake deploy</code> task does it for you.
-Instead, you run <code>git push origin source</code> to push the content of your blog to github.
+Don't forget that you never push to the master branch, but rather the rake deploy task does it for you.
+Instead, you run git push origin source to push the content of your blog to github.
 </p>
 <p>
-The <code>octopress/public</code> directory corresponds to what you'll find on the github site for your deployment (master branch).
+The octopress/public directory corresponds to what you'll find on the github site for your deployment (master branch).
 </p>
 <p>
 {% img /images/2013-04-27-octopress-setup-with-github-and-org-mode/public-dir-corresponds-master-branch.png %}
 </p>
 <p>
-The octopress/.gitignore file contains entries like <code>public</code>, which essentially keeps the <code>rake generate</code> files out of the source branch.
+The octopress/.gitignore file contains entries like public, which essentially keeps the rake generate files out of the source branch.
 </p>
 <p>
 Here's the github master branch right after creation.
-Note the correspondence with <code>public</code>.
+Note the correspondence with public.
 This is what gets deployed as your blog.
 {% img /images/2013-04-27-octopress-setup-with-github-and-org-mode/github-master-branch.png %}
 </p>
 <p>